darkmaniac7/LLM-Model-Router/README.md

 ## Support

-For issues and updates: https://github.com/yourusername/multi-backend-llm-router
+For issues and updates: https://github.com/darkmaniac7/multi-backend-llm-router

----

-**Pro Tip**: For best results with llama.cpp on Blackwell GPUs, use IQ4_NL or Q4_K_M quantizations for 123B models.
-They offer excellent quality while fitting in 48GB VRAM.